 While some of the children seemed to have paired up he hadn’t really made any particular friends.
 He was still happier with an adult or parallel playing (where two children play next to each other but not together).
 Self care was also an issue.
 I’d managed to get him dry but putting his own coat on or opening packets were still a struggle.
 His fine motor skills weren’t very well developed so he didn’t seem ready to start writing and he had no interest in letters or numbers.
 I asked his key worker if she thought he was ready.
 She said her honest answer was she didn’t know.
 Neither did we.

 In the end we decided to send him, summer born or not.
-A huge part of that decision was about the fact that it would have been very difficult to get permission for him to start in reception the next year.
+A huge part of that decision was about the fact that it would have been very difficult to get permission for him to start in reception following deferred school entry.
 At the time it was common practice for children starting school at 5 to go straight in to year 1.
 That was the last thing I wanted, and I feel the last thing any summer born child needs.
 I could see he was likely to struggle with the transition from play based learning to formal learning.
 Removing the stepping stone of reception would only make that worse.
-He has always been a confident child so we crossed our fingers that he would find his way and sent him off to reception.
+He has always been a confident child so we crossed our fingers that he would find his way and sent him off to reception less than two months after his 4th birthday.

 His transition from preschool to reception was actually very smooth.
 He quickly settled in and made friends.
 There were plenty of other summer born (and not summer born) children who struggled to do things for themselves.
 Boy Child soon discovered that the older girls in the class were happy to help him if the teacher was busy.
 He showed no interest in learning at all in the reception year and, because I don’t really believe in formal education before the age of 6, I followed his lead and didn’t push it.
 This was particularly the case with reading as I didn’t want to ruin his relationship with books.
 In years 1 and 2 he continued to enjoy school.
 He was behind his peers academically but was progressing so we hoped that in time he would catch up.